Introduction to ACME

 Right-click --> Export selected measurement(s)

-will export it as a wave audio file.
-It is exported to the measurement folder and gets the same name as that of the measurement.
+will export them as wave audio files.
+They are exported to the measurement folder and get the same name as the measurements.

 Supported output type